-If a student fails to meet the cumulative 85% attendance and/or 70% grade average, which also specifically requires scoring a minimum grade of 70 on each individual written module and a grade of 100 on each individual performance module required, at any evaluation period, he or she will be placed on probation for the next evaluation period.
+If a student fails to meet the cumulative 90% attendance and/or 70% grade average at any evaluation period, he or she will be placed on probation for the next evaluation period.
 If the student has satisfied the required attendance and academic standards during the probation period, he or she will be removed from probation.